Clinique • Repairwear Lift Firming Day Cream SPF 15--Dry to Very Dry Skin • Treatments

 My personal experience: Sigh... where should i start?
 I don't have acne or problem skin.
 I bought this cream to improve elasticity and to hydrate my skin.
 I used this product for 4weeks and noticed my face started to have dry patches on my cheek, forehead, and the corner of my eyes.
 Few days later those patches became red,inflamed, infected, and flaky.
 Washing my face with water alone burned my face.
 My face was ruined!!
 It was really bad that I could not go in work for a week.
 Doc prescribed me antibiotics and a cream to apply for two weeks.
 Three weeks later, those dry patches became less red but noticeable and very dry and flaky.
 Those dry flakey area was still there, did not worsen and did not get better.
 I went back to the doc office and got another medication for my face and another antibiotic.
 Three months of suffering, I am happy to say that my skin is almost back to normal.
 I will never use Clinique skincare products again!

 They changed it.
 It wasn't great, but it din't break me out and was fine, though not wonderful.
 As everything was breaking me out, I decided to try it again.
 It was crazy thick, even by spf standards.
+I got the one for very dry skin though.
 So it's very greasy and I usually tolerate a lot of grease.
 They added retinol, which might be good, but is very drying.
 So I ened up with a greasy, heavy, drying cream with a cloying smell (like roses but is not fragrance).
 My faced really started to burn.
+Hated it!

 Age: 44-55 Skin: Very Dry, Fair-Medium, Warm Hair: Blond, Straight, Fine Eyes: Green